If the refrigerant is too low or high, the unit will not operate and cause problems such as freezing up or other issues.

-Using an HVAC temperature chart may seem difficult but s easy enough once basic concepts are understood.
+Using an HVAC temperature chart may seem difficult but is easy enough once basic concepts are understood.

-HVAC systems heat and cool with pressures that changes with the temperature.
+HVAC systems heat and cool with pressures that change with the temperature.

-Knowing if the values are correct or wrong are often necessary to see if a system is working correctly or has a problem.
+Knowing if the values are correct or wrong is often necessary to see if a system is working correctly or has a problem.